Jahnu-Deka/YouTube-Video-Transcription-and-Summarization-App/README.md

 ## Project Objective

-Build an end-to-end project using Google Gini Pro to transcribe and summarize YouTube videos.
+Build an end-to-end project using Google Gemini Pro to transcribe and summarize YouTube videos.

 ## Key Functionalities
 - **Extract Transcript:** Fetch the transcript text from a YouTube video URL using YouTube Transcript API.